 Evaluate Program Quality

 - Commitment to research and scholarship

-- Reputation of the school, faculty and graduates
+- The reputation of the school, faculty, and graduates

 - Admissions standards